JuliaPluto/PlutoPDF.jl/README.md

 # PlutoExport.jl
-Export Pluto notebooks to document formats without the need for an end-user on the application frontend.
+Export Pluto notebooks to PDF from your terminal!

 ## Installation
 From the Julia REPL, PlutoExport.jl can be installed with the following: